Singapore Government Logo

 Synonyms: Bromelia lasiantha Willd. ex Mez, Nidularium humile (Jacq.)
 Regel

 Bromelia humilis is a low-growing bromeliad that spreads through stolons.
-It grows in a rosette form with recurring, spine-lined leaves.
-The innermost leaves turn red when the plant is in flower.
+Its spine-lined leaves grow in a rosette form and the innermost leaves turn red when the plant is in flower.
+Like most bromeliads, its roots are used mainly for anchorage and water is used attained from rainwater through its leaves.

 Name